-He shares their passion for Omaha Beach, the fun, the ambiance and the friendships that Omaha Beach has to offer its residents and holidaymakers.
+He shares their passion for Omaha Beach, the fun, the ambience and the friendships that Omaha Beach has to offer its residents and holidaymakers.

 After 10 years of living holiday life to the full at Omaha Beach, Peter decided it was time for some giving.
 He well remembers how much help Malcolm Watson offered to plant their barren section which now boasts all manner of coastal shrubs and trees.

 In 2004 Peter and Sally sold the Living and Giving business and in that year he became a committee member of the then Omaha Beach Ratepayers and Residents Association Inc. In 2005 he was part of an exceptional team of 12 committee members led by President Greg Stenbeck.
 There were more changes in the following three years than Omaha Beach had experienced in the past 30 or so years, he says.

 Firstly came the name change to Omaha Beach Community Inc. that would help bring the newly developed southern Omaha development into the fold, then came a new logo and a new constitution.

 Secondly, the existing single colour newsletter was revamped from a few pages to 12 pages in full colour, their new website (www.omahabeach.co.nz) attracts some 4,000 visits per month and membership soared to some 1,200 – nearly 92% of all properties.

 Thirdly new security cameras were installed at the entrance to Omaha Beach; in fact, a burglar was bagged within days, filmed while carrying away more than $20,000 worth of goods stolen from a building site.